Introduction: why can’t IT be separated from security today?

 Legislation and standards: what does NIS2 bring?

-The NIS2 Directive, which comes into force in 2024/2025, makes active cyber security management mandatory for a wide range of organisations in the EU.
+The NIS2 Directive introduces the obligation to actively manage cyber security for a wide range of organisations in the EU region.

 Key requirements include: